 The gradient direction $\hat{g}$ is then estimated by aggregating the discrete search directions weighted by their rewards:

-A critical challenge can be seen in Equation~\ref{eq:grad_est}: The scaled update step $\alpha \hat{g}$ is often smaller than the minimum discretization gap of the parameter lattice (i.e., $\|\alpha \hat{g}\|_\infty < 1$ for integer weights).
-Naively rounding this update either results in $\Delta \mathbf{W} = \mathbf{0}$, causing optimization to stagnate, or inaccurate gradient, reducing optimization efficiency.
+A critical challenge can be seen in Equation~\ref{eq:grad_est}: The scaled update step $\alpha \hat{\boldsymbol{g}}$ is often smaller than the minimum discretization gap of the parameter lattice (i.e., $\|\alpha \hat{\boldsymbol{g}}\|_\infty < 1$ for integer weights).
+Naively rounding this update either results in $\Delta \mathbf{W} = \mathbf{0}$, causing optimization to stagnate, or inaccurate weight updating signal, reducing optimization efficiency.

 Interestingly, this challenge is well known in signal processing.
-The standard solution, Delta-Sigma ($\Delta\Sigma$) modulation \cite{delta-sigma, razavi2016delta}, employs a feedback loop to accumulate quantization error over time, preserving signal fidelity.
-This approach is already used in communication-efficient training, such as 1-bit SGD, where uncompressed errors are carried forward to ensure convergence \cite{seide20141, Strom2015error-feedback, karimireddy2019error}.
-It can be used to solve the stagnation problem and preserve gradient accuracy in QES.
+The standard solution, Delta-Sigma modulation \citep{delta-sigma, razavi2016delta}, employs a feedback loop to accumulate quantization error over time, preserving signal fidelity.
+This approach is already used in communication-efficient training, such as 1-bit SGD, where uncompressed errors are carried forward to ensure convergence \citep{seide20141, Strom2015error-feedback, karimireddy2019error}.
+It can be used to solve the stagnation problem and preserve weight updating accuracy in QES.

-In QES, a high-precision error vector $\mathbf{e}_t$ (typically FP16) that accumulates the quantization error from previous steps is maintained.
+In QES, a high-precision error vector $\boldsymbol{e}_t$ (typically FP16) that accumulates the quantization error from previous steps is maintained.
 Rather than discarding the fractional component of the update, it is carried forward.
 The update dynamics at step $t$ are thus defined as:

-where $\mathbf{u}_t$ represents the desired high-precision update, and $\gamma \in (0, 1]$ is a decay factor that stabilizes the history.
-This mechanism allows infinitesimal gradient signals to accumulate in $\mathbf{e}$ over multiple iterations until they cross the rounding threshold ($|\mathbf{u}| \ge 0.5$), effectively simulating a lower learning rate on the integer lattice.
+where $\boldsymbol{u}_t$ represents the desired high-precision update, and $\gamma \in (0, 1]$ is a decay factor that stabilizes the history.
+This mechanism allows infinitesimal gradient signals to accumulate in $\boldsymbol{e}$ over multiple iterations until they cross the rounding threshold ($|\boldsymbol{u}| \ge 0.5$), effectively simulating a lower learning rate on the integer lattice.
 The full quantized evolution strategy with accumulated error feedback is listed in Algorithm \ref{alg:qes_ef}.